Tag: how to play djembe

 Peeing blood (pee blood, bloody urination) when playing drums and soloing on djembe

 Peeing blood is a problem that happens for some of us when we play drums too hard.
-Stanford did a […] Read More »
+Stanford did a study on drummers who peed blood and also long distance runners who also peed blood and said it is from the break down of cells in the hand (or foot) being passed too quickly through… Read More »

 -